fitchburgstate/arcade/README.md

 # arcade-games
-Games and structure for the red Arcade system
+Games for the red Arcade system
+Structure is in a different repo